 How can my puppy/kitten have worms?
 How was he/she exposed?

 Almost all puppies are born with intestinal parasites, which are passed from mother to pup during pregnancy.
 Although kittens are not infected when they’re born, they can become infected through their mother’s milk.
 Puppies can also become infected while they’re nursing.

 Puppies and kittens should both be dewormed every 2 weeks, starting at about 2 weeks of age for puppies and 3 weeks of age for kittens.
 After the biweekly series of dewormings is finished, monthly deworming should begin (at about 8 to 9 weeks of age for kittens and 12 weeks of age for puppies).

 Many factors affect the cost associated with treating heartworm infection, including diagnostic testing, hospitalization, medication, and office visits.
 Preventing heartworm is much less expensive, which is why most veterinarians recommend that you keep your pet on heartworm prevention year-round.

 I’ve been late several times when giving my pet a heartworm preventive.
 Should I be concerned?

-Unfortunately, if you were late or missed a dose even once, your pet could have become infected if he or she was exposed during that time.
+Unfortunately, if you were late or missed a dose even once, your pet could have become infected if they were exposed during that time.
 Call your veterinarian, and explain the situation.
 Depending on how many doses have been late, he or she may recommend that you have your pet tested for heartworm infection, then put your pet on a regular preventive schedule.
-You should also have your pet retested in 7 months, as recommended by the American Heartworm Society.
-(For heartworms to be detected, they need to be 5 to 7 months old.)
+Because heartworms need to be 5 - 7 months old to be detected, you should also have your pet retested in 7 months, as recommended by the American Heartworm Society.

 Why does my dog/cat need to have a blood test before starting heartworm medication?